-She’s the caustic conservative commentator who loved Trump the candidate….but now not so much, this week on ‘Firing Line.’
+She’s the caustic conservative commentator who loved Trump the candidate….but now not so much.
+This week on Firing Line

 JOY BEHAR ON CNN: Do you think that people hate you?

-After decades of courting controversy , Ann Coulter found a new muse — Donald J. Trump.
+After decades of courting controversy , Ann Coulter found a new muse — Donald J Trump

-COULTER: There are cultures that are obviously deficient, and if they weren’t deficient, you wouldn’t be sitting in America interviewing me, I’d be sitting in Mexico.
+COULTER: There are cultures that are obviously deficient.
+If they weren’t deficient, you wouldn’t be sitting in America interviewing me, I’d be sitting in Mexico.

-Now she’s turned on the President over his inability to fulfill his campaign promises.
+Now, she’s turned on the President over his inability to fulfill his campaign promises

 Some even think her ability to channel his base has him on notice

-Don Lemon: Is Ann Coulter running the federal government?
+Don Lemon: Is Ann Coulter running the federal gov’t?